 XanTec’s AZ sensor chips are coated with a bioinert polycarboxylate matrix (CMD or HC), pre-functionalized with low-molecular-weight azido groups grafted onto a hydrophilic adhesion promoter on a gold support.
 Ligands containing a compatible Click partner—such as dibenzocyclooctyne (DBCO)—can be covalently attached in a fast and selective manner via strain-promoted azide-alkyne cycloaddition (Click reaction).

-Unlike classical EDC/NHS chemistry, DBCO/azide coupling is not time-critical; both reaction partners remain stable for weeks across pH 4—10.
+Unlike classical EDC/NHS chemistry, DBCO/azide coupling is not time-critical; both reaction partners remain stable for days to weeks at pH 4–10.
 Their high selectivity minimizes side reactions and eliminates the need for quenching steps1.
 Consequently, immobilization via Click coupling is reliable, convenient, and flexible.
 Owing to rapid reaction kinetics, coupling under physiological conditions is feasible, although maximum immobilization densities may be somewhat lower; thus, electrostatic preconcentration remains advantageous for achieving high ligand loading.

 Key features:

-| Product code 3 | AZD200M | AZHC30M | AZHC200M | AZHC1500M |
+| Product code3 | AZP | AZD200M | AZHC200M |

-| Base coating | 3D, 200 nm bioinert CM-dextran (medium density) | 3D, 30 nm bioinert polycarboxylate (medium density) | 3D, 200 nm bioinert polycarboxylate (medium density) | 3D, 1500 nm bioinert polycarboxylate (medium density) |
+| Base coating | 2D, ultra-short bioinert CM-dextran (high density) | 3D, 200 nm bioinert CM-dextran (medium density) | 3D, 200 nm bioinert polycarboxylate (medium density) |

-| Covalent immobilization capacity [µRIU] 4 | ≈ 13,000 (30,000) | ≈ 10,000 (18,000) | ≈ 13,000 (26,000) | ≈ 20,000 (40,000) |
+| Covalent immobilization capacity [µRIU]4 | ≈ 2,000 (5,000) | ≈ 13,000 (30,000) | ≈ 13,000 (26,000) |

 | Recommended ligands |